 Fiber can do so much for us.
 It can help manage weight, improve gut health, increase energy, and lower cholesterol.
 All fiber is found in the tough cell walls of plants – fruits, vegetables, legumes, and grains.

 Fun fact: A groundbreaking study of nearly four hundred thousand people over a ten-year period, conducted by the National Institutes of Health (NIH), found that those who ate fiber-rich diets lived longest.
-Fiber was also credited with reducing the risk of death from cardiovascular disease, infectious and respiratory disease, and some forms of cancer.
+Fiber was also credited with reducing the risk of death from cardiovascular disease, infectious and respiratory disease.

 The Academy of Nutrition and Dietetics recommends women get 25 to 35 grams of fiber in their diet daily, and men, 38 grams.
 Unfortunately, most adults in the U.S. get only about half that amount per day.
 So why is this?
 The Standard American Diet – high in refined and processed foods, white breads and pastas – lacks serious fiber.
 However, whole plant foods like beautiful veggies and fruits are loaded with fiber.